 Mild hypopigmentation normally heals after a few weeks but extreme hypopigmentation might be permanent or might take years for the skin to naturally re-pigment.

 Hypopigmentation is a common condition that is more likely to affect dark-skinned people.
 It has many causes and the disorders that are associated with it are numerous.
 Luckily, you have many treatments options you can explore to treat this disorder.
 One of the important things to remember is to identify the root cause of the problem.
-But with proper management the appearance can be reduced greatly or even completely.
+But with proper management the appearance can be reduced greatly or in some cases – depending on the cause – even completely reversed.